Lim-Jiaxian/ID_Assignment01/README.md

 Technologies / Language Implemented
 - HTML
   - Contain all the text, navigational link, book details, web form
+  - Clicking on the logo image on all pages brings the user to home page
 - CSS
-  - Format of website, responsive interactions, border / padding / colour for individual elements
+  - Format of website, border / padding / colour for individual elements
+  - Media Responsive interactions
 - JavaScript
   - Ellipsis Menu for navigational page links when the screen size is small like mobile devices
   - Notification popup message if footer textbox is filled and submit button is pressed
-  - Notification popup message if redeem form text, number and email box is filled and submit button is pressed
+  - Notification popup message if redeem form text, number and email box is filled while submit button is pressed
   - Clears form when submit button is pressed

 &nbsp;